tanderson2201/glucose_tracker/README.md

 ## Acknowledgments

-Thanks to Ronaldr1985 for assisting with this application and for building a version that works directly on a Raspberry Pi Zero using an OLED Display Hat.
+Massive thanks to [Ronaldr1985](https://github.com/Ronaldr1985) for assisting with this application and for building a version that works directly on a Raspberry Pi Zero using an OLED Display Hat.
 More details about this project can be found on their github page.